The new 'OK Google' announcements from IFA 2017

 Other mobile, audio and smart home manufacturers are currently choosing which horse to back, and at technology trade show IFA in Berlin this week we're seeing a stable of products that support each of these different voice systems.
 Several brands have already backed Alexa.
 Some Android devices that include Alexa, like the Moto X4, have access to both systems.

-Here's some of the devices that have opted for Google so far:
+Here's some of the devices that have opted for Google Assistant so far:

 - Panasonic GA10 Smart speaker